Laxminarayan Ramdas: Flag rank

-Ramdas was promoted acting Rear Admiral 7 April 1981 (substantive from 1 June 1981) and took over as Assistant Chief of Naval Staff (Operations) at NHQ.
-On 29 June 1983, he was appointed Flag Officer Commanding Eastern Fleet (FOCEF).
-He took command of the Eastern Fleet from Rear Admiral IJS Khurana.
+Ramdas was promoted to acting Rear Admiral 7 April 1981 (substantive from 1 June 1981) and took over as Assistant Chief of Naval Staff (Operations) at NHQ.
+On 29 June 1983, he was appointed Flag Officer Commanding Eastern Fleet (FOCEF), and also took command of the Eastern Fleet.

-Ramdas was promoted Vice Admiral on 1 April 1985 and appointed Controller of Warship Production & Acquisition (CWP&A).
+Ramdas was promoted to Vice Admiral on 1 April 1985 and appointed Controller of Warship Production & Acquisition (CWP&A).
 On 20 February 1986, he took over as Deputy Chief of Naval Staff (DNCS).
-After an eighteen month stint as DCNS, Ramdas was appointed Flag Officer Commanding-in-Chief Southern Naval Command.
+After an eighteen-month stint as DCNS, Ramdas was appointed Flag Officer Commanding-in-Chief Southern Naval Command.
 He took command from Vice Admiral Gulab Mohanlal Hiranandani at Kochi.
 In February 1989, he moved to Vizag as the Flag Officer Commanding-in-Chief Eastern Naval Command.
 On 26 January 1989, he was awarded the Param Vishisht Seva Medal.
 He was at the helm of the Eastern Naval Command for about twenty months.

 Chief of Naval Staff

 Ramdas was appointed the next Chief of the Naval Staff, succeeding Admiral Jayant Ganpat Nadkarni.
 He took over as CNS on 30 November 1990.
-On 30 June 1993, with General Sunith Francis Rodrigues supperannuating, he took over as Chairman of the Chiefs of Staff Committee.
+The Chief of the Army Staff was General Sunith Francis Rodrigues.
+On 1 August 1991, Air Chief Marshal Nirmal Chandra Suri took over as the Chief of the Air Staff.
+All the three service chiefs were from the same course, the 1st JSW, a first in India.
+On 30 June 1993, with the superannuation of General S. F. Rodrigues, Ramdas took over as Chairman of the Chiefs of Staff Committee.

+Personal life

+Ramdas was married to Lalita Ramdas (née Katari), daughter of Admiral Ram Dass Katari, the first Indian Chief of Naval Staff.
+He served as the Aam Aadmi Party's internal lokpal.
+His younger daughter, Kavita Ramdas, is the senior advisor to the President of the Ford Foundation and had previously served for many years as country representative of the Ford Foundation in India.
+Kavita Ramdas is married to Zulfiqar Ahmad, a Pakistani national who is a peace activist.

 Retirement

 After retirement, Ramdas took up residence at Alibag.
-He together with his wife, then devoted themselves to a variety of left-liberal causes.
+He together with his wife, then devoted themselves to a variety of humanitarian causes.

-The couple also intervene in military matters.
+The couple also intervened in military matters.
 They were part of the group which filed a PIL in the Supreme Court of India against the appointment of the then Lt.
 Gen. Bikram Singh for the post of Chief of Army Staff.

 The couple opposed the establishment of the Kudankulam Nuclear Power Plant in Tamil Nadu.
 For his efforts to demilitarise and denuclearize South Asia, and his efforts to prevent the building of the Kudankulam reactor, Ramdas was awarded the Ramon Magsaysay Award for peace in 2004.

-Ramdas is also a keen sports person, enjoying cricket, golf and yachting.
+Ramdas died on 15 March 2024, at the age of 90.